colt-browning/sandpile/README.md

 * `rectangle`, finite grid with sink all around the grid;
 * `toroidal` grid with sink at the top-left node;
 * `infinite` auto-extending grid with no sink and no sandpile group (group operations are impossible).
+* `quadrant`, also infinite, with directed toppling only down and right.

 The default neighbourhood is the von Neumann neighbourhood (4 neighbours).
 To use Moore neighbourhood (8 neighbours), add `.moore` to the boundary condition, e. g., `rectangle.moore`.